Premier League relegation battle: Latest table, remaining games

 Leeds United

-American coach Jesse Marsch had a huge job on his hands to not only replace Marcelo Bielsa but keep Leeds up, but it’s so far, so good…. but look at this run home.
-Can they catch Chelsea off guard, coming off a stunning draw?
+American coach Jesse Marsch had a huge job on his hands to not only replace Marcelo Bielsa, but keep Leeds up, and while things were looking good in the not-so-distant past, results have turned against them (three straight defeats) just as Everton and Burnley have pulled out of their season-long struggles.